Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Introduction

 \section{Introduction}

-Prostate cancer (PCa) is the second most common cancer and the second leading cause of cancer death among men in the U.S. According to the American Cancer Society, approximately 1 in 9 men will be diagnosed with PCa during his lifetime, and there is an expectation of 191930 new cases with 33330 deaths from PCa in 2020 in the United States \cite{WinNT}.
-In recent years, Multi-parametric magnetic resonance imaging (mpMRI) has become an increasingly important tool for evaluating the extent of PCa and determining the corresponding treatment strategy, such as needle biopsy or focal therapy \cite{Dickinson2011,hegde2013}.
+Prostate cancer (PCa) is the second most common cancer and the second leading cause of cancer death among men in the U.S. \cite{WinNT}.
+In recent years, Multi-parametric magnetic resonance imaging (mpMRI) has become an increasingly important tool for evaluating the extent of PCa and determining the corresponding management strategy, such as needle biopsy, prostatectomy, and focal therapy \cite{Dickinson2011,hegde2013}.
 Traditionally, mpMRI examinations are used to manually delineate the cancerous regions within the prostate, which requires high efficiency due to time constraints and depends highly on radiologists' and urologists' expertise.
 Such methods have been criticized for the large variability in radiological assessment and human error \cite{Garcia-Reyes2015}, which motivated the development of automatic, quantitative predictive methods that address the limitations of direct radiological interpretation \cite{Lemaitre2015}.
-For voxel-wise classification of PCa, most current research focuses on the binary status of PCa, i.e. cancer or not cancer.
-Representative methods include regression-based models, clustering methods, kernel methods, naive Bayes, neural network, graphical models, and other commonly implemented machine learning-based approaches \cite{liu2009,puech2009,artan2010,lopes2011,Mazzetti2011,Niaf2012,Shah2012,Peng2013,tiwari2013,Matulewicz2014,Litjens2014}.
-Textural feature models have also been developed \cite{add3,Khalvati2015}.
+Current methods for voxel-wise PCa classification mainly focus on binary classification, i.e. to distinguish cancerous prostate voxels from the benign ones.
+Representative methods include regression-based models, clustering methods, kernel methods, naive Bayes, neural network, graphical models, and other commonly implemented machine learning-based approaches \cite{puech2009,artan2010,Mazzetti2011,Niaf2012,Shah2012,Peng2013,Matulewicz2014,Litjens2014,fei2017computer,trigui2017automatic,zhu2017mri,algohary2018radiomic,viswanath2019comparing,zhu2019clustering,de2020deep,gholizadeh2020voxel,mazzetti2018computer,zhu2020high,zhu2021time,jarrow2021low,mehta2021computer}.
+Textural feature models have also been developed \cite{add3,Khalvati2015,toivonen2019radiomics}.